Academic Clubs and Organizations

 - Acme Fresh Market's Community Cash Back Program

 - Christmas tree wrapping at the Children's Hospital Holiday Tree Festival.

 - Coupon books

 Hoban's chapter is affiliated with the National Association of Secondary School Principals.
-Its faculty coadvisers are Ms. Taylor Eckman and Mrs. Laura Siplivy.
+Its faculty coadvisers are Taylor Ball and Laura Siplivy.

 The First Friday Club of Greater Akron was founded in August, 1999.
 Its purpose is to bring the best Catholic thinkers, teachers and leaders to Akron on a monthly basis to promote a better understanding of the significant issues impacting church, family, work and community life.
 The luncheon series at the Tangier Restaurant is in its n ninth year and consistently draws an average of 250 to 300 people from Summit County and the surrounding area.
 All interested in the topics are invited to attend.
 Selected Hoban students attend regularly.
 A table is sponsored by the alumni association.
 For more information, visit the First Friday Club website.